amd/go_amd_smi/README.md

 	- ROCm SMI library("https://github.com/RadeonOpenCompute/rocm_smi_lib")
 	- goamdsmi_shim library ("https://github.com/amd/goamdsmi/goamdsmi_shim")

-for linkage, and the libraries are expected to be installed in the **"/opt/esmi/lib", "/opt/rocm/lib", and "/opt/goamdsmi/lib"** directories respectively by default, or subject to config changes applied to the library path.
+for linkage, and the libraries are expected to be installed in the **"/opt/e-sms/e_smi/lib", "/opt/rocm/rocm_smi/lib", and "/opt/goamdsmi/lib"** directories respectively by default, or subject to config changes applied to the library path.
 Please refer to the README.md of the E-SMI and ROCm SMI repositories for build and installation instructions.
 The following header file(s) are included in this repository:

+	* ```esmi_go_shim.h```
-	* ```smi_go_shim.h```
+	* ```rocm_smi_go_shim.h```

 <a name="shim"></a>
 # The goamdsmi_shim library

 The goamdsmi_shim is the wrapper library over the AMD E_SMI and ROCm library APIs.
 This shim library provides entry points to the goamdsmi GO language binding.
 This library code is built independently into a shared library that has a dependency on the E-SMI and ROCm libraries.

 <a name="build_shim"></a>
 # Building the goamdsmi_shim library

 ## Additional Required software for building
 In order to build the goamdsmi_shim library, the following components are required.
 Note that the software versions listed are what is being used in development.
 Earlier versions are not guaranteed to work:
 * CMake (v3.5.0)

 Building the library is achieved by following the typical CMake build sequence, as follows.